Parker College of Business

 Student Learning Outcomes

-The faculty and staff of the College of Business are committed to providing academic programs that will enable our graduates to:
+The faculty and staff of the Parker College are committed to providing academic programs that will enable our graduates to:

-- Solve problems using concepts across the disciplines within the College of Business.
+- Solve problems using concepts across the disciplines within the Parker College.

 - Interpret the business implications of global and cultural diversity.